dmbarbour/wikilon/docs/Performance.md

 * floating point models and operations
 * supporting heterogeneous computation (GPGPU, FPGA).

 Vectors could be a highly optimized 'view' for lists.
-Affine vectors might replace the terminating unit with `[]k`.
 For floating point operations, we will need to *model* the floating point numbers and operations, likely with their many flaws and foibles, such that we can replace the model with hardware floating point numbers.
 Floating point support is essential if we want to effectively leverage GPGPUs.
 Effective support for GPGPU computing could greatly improve the utility of ABC, e.g. enabling scientific computation.

 Accelerators are wasted in cases where a simple compilation could do the job.
 Accelerators are best used in cases that JITs alone would have difficulty recognizing or optimizing, especially cases that imply use of specialized datatypes.
 Applying accelerators before compilation should allow a simple compiler to do a better job.